T-Troll/alienfx-tools/README.md

 `"Settings"` tab is for application/global lights settings control - states, behavior, dimming, as well as application settings:
 - "Turn on lights" - Operate all lights into the system.
 It will be black if this option disabled (default - on).
-- "Turn off lights then screen off" - Fade all lights to black then system screen off (default - off).
+- "Turn off/dim lights then screen off" - Dim/Fade to black lights then system screen dimmed/off (default - off).
 - "Off power button too" - Hardware Power button light follows the system state.
 Power light will be always on if disabled (default - off).
 - "Autorefresh" - All lights will be refreshed 6 times per second.
 It's useful if you have AWCC running, but still want to control lights (default - off).
 - "Color Gamma correction" - Enables color correction to make them looks close to screen one.
 It keep original AWCC colors if disabled (default - on).